DarkWiiPlayer/restia/readme.md

 <details>
 <summary>No magical state transfer</summary>

-Restia doesn't share any data between objects or contexts behind the scenes.
+Restia doesn't take care of the plumbing behind the scenes.
-This means that all data-transfer is explicit and happens in the form of function arguments.

-You stay in control of how the data flows through your application;
-and it's up to you to make everything global, rely heavily on lexical scoping or just pass your entire data around as long lists of arguments.
+Data should be passed around explicitly as function arguments to avoid over-sharing—both for security and predictability.

+It's up to the developer to selectively override this and introduce global state where necessary.
 <hr>
 </details>